Hrishi18162/VRIP-Vendor-Reliability-Intelligence-Platform/README.md

 ## Frontend Setup

-Open another terminal and navigate to the frontend directory:
+Open a new terminal and navigate to the frontend:

 ```bash
 cd frontend
 ```

-Install the required Node.js packages:
+Install dependencies:

 ```bash
 npm install